yablochko8/color-finder-semantic-search/COOKBOOK.md

 testRun();
 ```

-To run this, I use bun.
+To run this, I use `bun`.
 So the Terminal command is:

 ```sh
 bun src/script.ts